franpoz/SHERLOCK/paper/paper.md

 Once the search is done and the user has found a promising candidate, the next step would be to perform some diagnostic tests to check whether the identified signal has an instrumental origin and to rule out alternative astrophysical sources.
 For *TESS* candidates ``SHERLOCK`` uses ``LATTE`` [@eisner:2020], a user-friendly package which examines different aspects such as momentum dumps, background flux, *X-Y* centroid positions, photometric aperture effect, pixel-level centroid analysis, nearby companion stars, nearest-neighbour light curves, and pixel-level light curves.
 In addition, via ``tpfplotter`` [@aller:2020], a target pixel file is provided, which contains the aperture used to extract the ``PDCSAP`` fluxes (see Section 3.1) and the *Gaia* DR2 catalogue.
 This allows the user to identify which stars might be affecting the light curve of a given candidate.
 To test the alternative astrophysical sources, ``SHERLOCK`` uses ``TRICERATOPS`` [@giacalone:2021] to estimate the probabilities for different astrophysical scenarios such as transiting planet, eclipsing binary, eclipsing binary with 2$\times$ orbital period, among others.
 Collectively, these analyses help the user estimate the reliability of a given detection.
 In future releases we will extend our vetting tool to *Kepler* and *K2* data.

-Run this vetting tool for a particular signal is as simple as:
+Running this vetting tool for a particular signal is as simple as:

 ```shell
 python3 -m sherlockpipe.vet --candidate {number_of_the_candidate}

 ```

 by replacing {number_of_the_candidate} with 1, 2, 3, etc., the tool will print a collection of plots.
-To fully understand them, we reffer the reader to @eisner:2020, @aller:2020 and @giacalone:2021.
+To fully understand these vetting packages, we refer the reader to @eisner:2020, @aller:2020 and @giacalone:2021 respectively.

 ## 1.3 Fitting promising candidates

 After the vetting process, the next step would be to schedule ground-based observations to firmly confirm the event in the target star or to identify potential false positives due to variable stars, such as an eclipsing binary (EB).
-To this aim, it is critical to have the most accurate ephemerides as possible.
+To this aim, it is critical to have the most accurate ephemeris as possible.
 Unfortunately, the solution currently given by the serach via``TLS`` is not optimal to this end, and it is desirable to perform a proper fitting of the transits.
 There are a number of available public codes which might be used to this end, where ``Juliet`` [@espinoza:2019], ``Exofast`` [@eastman:2019], and ``allesfitter`` [@gunther:2020] are some examples.
 In ``SHERLOCK``, ``allesfitter`` is used.

 To fit a candidate, the user only needs to execute: